Cheap Flights, Hotels, Tours, Cruises and Holidays

 Golden Rules

-3. Baby food is exempt.
 When flying with an infant you'll find the carry-on food regulations significantly relaxed.
-It's not unusual to be allowed over a litre of breast milk along with additional amounts of liquid food.
+You may bring breast milk in reasonable quantities along with additional amounts of liquid food for infants.

 ...loading